sinandredemption/ota_update/README.md

 - Confirm all the dependencies are installed in the root
 - Confirm the update scripts themselves are present.
 - Confirm if `latest` and `current` are present and equal.
-- Create an image of the root file using dd.
+- Create an image of the root file using `dd`.

 ## Contributing
 This project aims to be very hackable.
 Please feel free to fork or contribute as you please.
 Here are a some ideas to get started:

 - **Support for signed updates:** Adding support for signed updates would render the project suitable for use in a production environment.
 This feature can be easily implemented by including an extra step to decrypt the update.
 - **Ability to update any file of choice:** This feature would be instrumental for updating anything outside of the root partition (for example, files in `/boot` or the persistent data partition).
 There are several possible implementations for this feature, such as packing the update image together with the files to be updated as a tar archive.
 However, a crucial consideration would be the ability to support rollback and backup functionalities.
+- **Support for rollback:** Adding this feature would allow the Raspberry Pi to go back to booting from the older partition if signalled.
+This would enable the user to return to the previous, working partition without having to push a new system image update, which would come handy in a situation where something wrong is detected with the new update.
+Implementating this feature can be achieved by editing `/boot/cmdline.txt`.
+However, there are various ways of signaling a rollback, which can be explored to determine the best approach.

 ## Relevant Links
 - [SWUpdate](https://sbabic.github.io/swupdate/swupdate.html): Similar software with support for both single-copy and dual-copy approach.